Baldwin Locomotive Works: End

 Between 1940 and 1948, domestic steam locomotive sales declined from 30 percent of the market to 2 percent.
 By 1949, there was no demand for steam locomotives.
-Baldwin's attempts to adapt to the changed market for road locomotives had been unsuccessful; the reliability of their offerings was unsatisfactory, epitomized by notorious failures such as their "Centipede" diesel locomotives and their steam turbine-electric locomotives, which proved to be money pits unsuited for their intended service.
+Baldwin's attempts to adapt to the changed market for road locomotives had been unsuccessful; the reliability of their offerings was unsatisfactory, epitomized by notorious failures such as its Centipede diesel locomotives and their steam turbine-electric locomotives, which proved to be money pits unsuited for their intended service.
 In July 1948 Westinghouse Electric, which had teamed with Baldwin to build diesel and electric locomotives and wanted to keep their main customer in the rail industry afloat, purchased 500,000 shares, or 21 percent, of Baldwin stock, which made Westinghouse Baldwin's largest shareholder.
 Baldwin used the money to cover various debts.
-Westinghouse vice president Marvin W. Smith became Baldwin's president in May 1949.
+Westinghouse vice president Marvin Smith became Baldwin's president in May 1949.
 In a move to diversify into the construction equipment market, Baldwin merged with Lima-Hamilton on December 4, 1950, to become Baldwin-Lima-Hamilton.
 However, Lima-Hamilton's locomotive technology was unused after the merger and market share continued to dwindle.
 By January, 1952 Baldwin closed its factory in Rochelle, Illinois and consolidated Whitcomb production at Eddystone.
 In 1953 Westinghouse discontinued building electrical traction equipment, so Baldwin was forced to reconfigure their drive systems based on General Electric equipment.
-In 1954, during which time they were being virtually shut out of the diesel market, Baldwin delivered one steam turbine-electric locomotive to the Norfolk and Western Railway, which proved unsatisfactory in service.
+In 1954, during which time they were being virtually shut out of the diesel market, Baldwin delivered one steam turbine-electric locomotive to the Norfolk & Western, which proved unsatisfactory in service.

+The last batch of conventional steam locomotives built by BLH were WG class 9100-9149 as BLH 76039-76088 built in 1955 for the Indian Railways broad gauge.

 After locomotive production ended, Hamilton continued to develop and produce engines for other purposes.
 Baldwin engine production was shifted to the Hamilton plant, but in 1960 the Hamilton engines ceased production, the plant was shuttered, and Baldwin engine production moved back to Eddystone.
-The last locomotives produced by Baldwin were three experimental RP-210 dual power passenger locomotives for the New York Central and New York, New Haven, and Hartford rail lines in 1956.
+The last locomotives produced by Baldwin were three experimental RP-210 dual power passenger locomotives for the New York Central and New York, New Haven, & Hartford rail lines in 1956.

 In 1956, after 125 years of continuous locomotive production, Baldwin closed most of its Eddystone plant and ceased producing locomotives.
 The company instead concentrated on production of heavy construction equipment.
 More than 70,500 locomotives had been built when production ended.
-In 1965 Baldwin became a wholly owned subsidiary of Armour and Company.
-Greyhound Corporation purchased Armour and Company in 1970, and the decision was made to liquidate all production.
+In 1965 Baldwin became a wholly owned subsidiary of Armour & Company.
+Greyhound Corporation purchased Armour & Company in 1970, and the decision was made to liquidate all production.
 In 1972 Greyhound closed Baldwin-Lima-Hamilton for good.
-The "replacement and renewal parts" business was acquired by Ecolaire Inc. and became the "Baldwin-Hamilton Company - A Division of Ecolaire Inc. and lasted till 1991 to receive license fees from other companies using their designs, which was lucrative.
+The replacement and renewal parts business was acquired by Ecolaire Inc and became the Baldwin-Hamilton Company - A Division of Ecolaire Inc. and lasted till 1991 to receive license fees from other companies using their designs, which was lucrative.
 When the licenses ran out, all remaining parts were distributed, and the company dissolved.